ZDDduesseldorf/HandScanAI/README.md

    The image is sent to the backend, where it is normalized and transformed into an embedding.

 3. **Analysis**
-   The embedding is compared with an existing dataset stored in the vector database (Milvus) using an Approximate Nearest Neighbors (ANN) algorithm.
+   The embedding is compared with an existing dataset stored in the vector database using an Approximate Nearest Neighbors algorithm.

 4. **Result Determination**
    A RandomForest algorithm determines the estimated age and gender based on the most similar entries.